optakt/flow-dps/docs/introduction.md

 The verification nodes are in charge of collectively verifying the correctness of the execution nodes' published results.
 With the chunking approach of Flow, each node only checks a small fraction of chunks.
 A verification node requests the information it needs for re-computing the chunks it is checking from the execution nodes.
-It approves the result of a chunk by publishing a **Result Approval** for that chunk.
+It approves the result of a chunk by publishing a **result approval** for that chunk.

-When enough Result Approvals have been issued, consensus nodes publish Block Seal as part of the new blocks they finalize.
+When enough result approvals have been issued, consensus nodes publish Block Seal as part of the new blocks they finalize.
 Verification nodes verifiably self-select the chunks they check independently of each other.
-Any Execution Receipt can be checked in isolation.
+Any execution receipt can be checked in isolation.
-If correct, Verifier signs the Execution Result — not the Execution Receipt.
-Multiple consistent Execution Receipts have identical Execution Results.
+If correct, Verifier signs the execution result — not the execution receipt.
+Multiple consistent execution receipts have identical execution results.

 ### Access Nodes